TeamPiped/documentation/content/docs/api-documentation/index.md

             "mimeType": "video/mp4", // The mime type of the video stream "quality": "720p", // The quality of the video stream "url": "https://pipedproxy-bom.kavin.rocks/videoplayback?...", // The stream's URL
-            "videoOnly": false // Whether or not the stream is video only "width": 1280 // The width of the video stream }
+            "videoOnly": false, // Whether or not the stream is video only "width": 1280 // The width of the video stream }
     ], // The video streams of the video